 Field Projects are a part of every phase of research at RCP.
 Integrated teams of geophysics, geology, and petroleum engineering students focus on solving a real-world business problem utilizing datasets provided by our industry sponsors.
 This research provides valuable insights to industry and lessons learned from this work include: optimal well spacing, lateral and vertical dimensions of created fractures, understanding best zones to fracture from seismic inversion parameters, and the value of time-lapse seismic when gas comes out of solution to map depleted zones.
 Our current field projects include:

 The DJ-Postle Project is RCP’s primary field project for Phase XIX research.
 A comprehensive dataset acquired by Great Western Petroleum during the completion and production of 13 horizontal wells between 2020 and 2022 will be used to evaluate completion efficiency and well communication in the DJ basin.
 We plan to fully evaluate the effectiveness of various types of completion designs.
-Together with 3D P-wave seismic data, we plan to investigate the production driver in the DJ basin by integrating the data from previous projects in the nearby regions.
+3D P-wave seismic data together with DAS stimulation records will be used to investigate the production driver in the DJ basin.
+These findings, integrated with data from previous projects in the nearby regions will yield a comprehensive understanding of production drivers in these unconventional reservoirs.
 Expected learnings from this integrated field project will include measurement-based recommendations for completion design optimization in the DJ basin, identification of geological features and engineering parameters that are associated with better production performance, and workflows and learnings for completion optimization pilot projects.

 TGS has provided RCP with data from the Powder River basin, Wyoming.
 This data uses high fold with CS (Compressive Sensing) technology acquisition.
 This field project will study inversion and reservoir characterization.
 Utilizing Compressive Sensing in reservoir characterization will highlight the value of inversion products to identify sweet spots.
 This dataset is currently being processed at RCP.